 This just-off-the-5 Norwalk restaurant, formally owned by the family behind Lotus of Siam, specializes in Northern Thai delicacies but doesn’t skimp on all the more broadly familiar stuff.
 Stop by for a great version of nam kao tod crispy rice with plenty of pork sausage and red cotton flower noodle soup known as kanom jeen nam ngiao.

 It’s hard to imagine fast-casual Thai food being done any better than at Bowl Thai, the Gardena staple spot known for extra-spicy soups and traditional noodle dishes.

 Panvimarn Thai Cuisine

-Panvimarn Thai Cuisine has been Long Beach’s home for Thai specialities for the past 13 years.
-The bustling restaurant is home to big groups, a lively bar scene, and dishes like spicy and fried soft shell crab salad, grilled meats, and one beguilingly fiery sautéed eggplant.
+Panvimarn Thai Cuisine has been Long Beach’s go-to for Thai specialties for the past 13 years.
+The bustling restaurant is home to big groups, a lively bar scene, and dishes like spicy and fried soft shell crab salad, grilled meats, and one beguilingly fiery sauteed eggplant.

 Tasty Food To Go - Thai & Lao